NoorEid17/chat-app/README.md

 # A Chatting web app
-this is the frontend for a chatting web app
+This is the frontend for a chatting web app

 ## Libraries and techs
 - React